-- · applianceId (String) The identifier of the Appliance object where the parent Service object belongs. - · componentId (String): The ServiceComponent identifier given by the ASM server. - · deploymentId (String) The identifier of the parent Service object - · id (String) Identifier used by the vRO to relate and find objects - · ip (String) The IP address of the resource if available - · name (String) Name of the ServiceComponent - · resourceName (String) Name of the hardware resource - serviceTag (String) Shows the service tag type (String) - The ServiceComponent type - value can be SERVER, STORAGE, CLUSTER, VIRTUALMACHINE, or SERVICE (which is the application on servers or vm's)
+- id (String): The ServiceComponent identifier given by the ASM server. - ip (String): The IP address of the resource. - name (String): Name of the ServiceComponent. - resourceName (String): Name of the hardware resource. - serviceTag (String): Shows the service tag. - type (String): The ServiceComponent type value can be SERVER, STORAGE, CLUSTER, VIRTUALMACHINE, or SERVICE (which are the application on servers or VMs).